JacobLee23/FanGraphs-Export/README.md

         <img src="https://img.shields.io/github/license/JLpython-py/FanGraphs-Export" alt="GitHub Repository"/></a>
 </p>

-FanGraphs is a popular website among the baseball analytic community.
-The website is most well-known for its vast coverage of statistics.
+The [FanGraphs](https://fangraphs.com/) website, well-known among baseball fans, provides a variety of baseball statistics.
+The statistics available are extremely expansive, as the website brags stats for every player in MLB history.

+The `FanGraphs` package allows for simple, intuitive parsing of the many webpages available.
+While not every page is "parse-able" (i.e. the pages are most composed of graphics), there are plans for covering as many pages as possible, including the most popular ones.
-The `FanGraphs` package contains various modules for scraping and exporting data from the most popoular of webpages.
+This package contains modules for scraping and exporting data from each of the covered webpages.

-## Installation

 ## Dependencies

-- Python >= 3.6
+The `FanGraphs` library requires Python version 3.6 or higher.

+The following libraries along are required for the `FanGraphs` library.

-- BeautifulSoup4 4.9.3
+- `BeautifulSoup4`
-- lxml 4.6.3
+- `lxml`
-- Playwright 1.9.2
+- `playwright`
-- Pytest 6.2.2
+- `pytest`
-- Requests 2.25.1
+- `requests`

+*Note: The dependencies of each package listed above are also required.*

 To install all the necessary packages, run: